Reasoning on Time-Series for Financial Technical Analysis: Related Works

-\textbf{Time-Series Large Language Models.} At the same time, there is also a growing body of research in utilizing LLMs in the time-series domain.
-Early works \cite{xue2023promptcast, gruver2023large} utilized the use of their sequence completion capabilities by reframing the time-series forecasting task, prompting the LLM to complete a given string of numbers.
-Later works \cite{jin2023time, liu2025calf} leveraged on their large scale parameters and robust pattern recognition by fine-tuning LLMs for time-series forecasting tasks.
+\textbf{Time-Series Large Language Models.} At the same time, there is also a growing body of research in utilizing LLMs in the time-series domain \citep{kong2025time}.
+LLMs for time-series \citep{jin2023time, liu2025calf} leverage the large scale parameters and robust pattern recognition of LLMs by fine-tuning them for time-series forecasting tasks.
 However, these approaches typically modify the embedding space of the LLMs, making them lose their original language reasoning capabilities.
-Some works have also started to explore the ability of LLMs to reason over time-series \cite{kong2025time}.
-It was found that language models are “remarkably bad” at zero-shot time-series reasoning \cite{merrill2024language}, whereas fine-tuning them using a latent encoder \cite{chow2024towards} shows some promising early results in reasoning over time-series for captioning (but not forecasting).
-Our work builds on this line of research by exploiting the predictive signals in financial time-series to produce interpretable forecasts, providing some insights on the capabilities of LLMs in reasoning over time-series.
+Some works have also explored the ability of LLMs to reason over time-series data.
+It was found that language models are “remarkably bad” at zero-shot time-series reasoning \citep{merrill2024language}, whereas fine-tuning them using a latent encoder \citep{chow2024towards} shows some promising early results in reasoning over time-series for captioning.
+The closest work on time-series reasoning comes from TimeCAP \citep{lee2025timecap}, which perform forecasting by contextualizing the input time-series with auxiliary time-series information.
+It produces explanations by searching for similar historical contexts, and produces classification label forecasts, in textual form.
+Our work builds on this line of research by exploiting the predictive signals within financial time-series to produce interpretable time-series forecasts, providing some insights on the capabilities of LLMs in reasoning over time-series data.
+[1]{#1}